CALENDAR OF EVENTS

 The four-story Roundhouse includes a subterranean story and a central interior Rotunda that rises 60 feet through the top three stories.
 The Rotunda's design elements include New Mexico Travertine marble featuring a turquoise and brass mosaic depicting the New Mexico State Seal.
 The ceiling skylight of stained glass is patterned after a Native American basket weave symbolizing the sky and the earth.

-The Capitol Art Collection includes paintings, sculpture, handcrafted furniture and other work by New Mexico artists and artisans.
 The Governor's Gallery, located on the fourth floor, was founded by Clare Apodaca, who served as New Mexico's First Lady from 1975 to 1978.
-The gallery, an outreach facility of the New Mexico Museum of Art and the Department of Cultural Affairs, presents six exhibits per year, including the annual Governor's Awards for Excellence in the Arts.
+The gallery, an outreach facility of the New Mexico Museum of Art and the Department of Cultural Affairs, presents approximately six exhibits per year, including the annual Governor's Awards for Excellence in the Arts.

 New Mexico State Government